 Start your day of culinary delights with a breakfast of seasonal and local ingredients at Wild Sage at the Rusty Parrot Lodge.
 Then stop into Jackson Hole Buffalo Meat Company in the Smith’s plaza and to check out the selection of ranch-raised bison and elk.
 Have the butcher cut you a steak to ship back home as a yummy souvenir of your trip.
-Then visit the Jackson Hole History Museum and learn how the early valley settlers farmed and hunted to sustain themselves.
+Drop into local's favorite Picnic Cafe & Coffee for a cold nitro brew en-route to visit the Jackson Hole History Museum and learn how the early valley settlers farmed and hunted to sustain themselves.

 Spend the afternoon taking a tasting tour of some Teton-grown libations at Jackson Hole Winery, Jackson Hole Still Works, Grand Teton Distillery Tasting Room and the Town Square Tavern which serves Wyoming Whiskey.
-While downtown for tastings, visit the new Vertical Harvest, a three-story hydrophonic farm that grows and sells vegetables year-round to the Jackson area and directly to the public via MARKET, its on-site store.
+If coffee or Tea, is more your Afternoon Delight?
+Persephone Bakery steps off Town Square hosts afternoon tea at 4pm—pressed linens, fine china, petit fours, scones, and tea sandwiches.
+Exclusively for one party of six or less each afternoon and reservations are a must.
+While downtown, visit the new Vertical Harvest, a three-story hydrophonic farm that grows and sells vegetables year-round to the Jackson area and directly to the public via MARKET, its on-site store.
 At the end of the day, treat yourself to dinner at Snake River Grill.